kaidez/kaidez.com/_drafts/2013-11-25-jekyll-search.md

 {% endprism %}
 If you *have* to use a `<form>` tag setup for CSE, Google prefers that you use this version.
 The code is not that much different from the version 1.

-Note the setting of the `value` attribute in the first input tag: while version 1 just referenced a simple URL, version 2 requires a search engine ID.
-You must sign up with [Google CSE](https://www.google.com/cse/) for free to obtain a search engine ID.
-A big advantage to this version is after you sign up, this version offers a higher level of customization for your search results page when compared to version 1.
+Note the setting of the `value` attribute in the first input tag: while version 1 just referenced a simple URL, version 2 requires a search engine ID, which you can get for free after signing up with [Google CSE](https://www.google.com/cse/).
+A big advantage to this version is that it offers a higher level of customization than version 1.

 For me, there are two downside with version 2...